John Bel Edwards: Legal career

 After leaving the Army, Edwards pursued a legal education at Louisiana State University's Paul M. Hebert Law Center (LSU Law).
 He received his J.D. degree in 1999, and after graduation clerked for Judge James L. Dennis of the United States Court of Appeals for the Fifth Circuit.

 Edwards went on to become a practicing attorney with the Edwards & Associates law firm in Amite.
 He handled a variety of cases, but did not practice criminal law because his brother was the local sheriff.
 His nephew, Bradley Stevens, worked at the firm as a law partner.

 Louisiana House of Representatives

 In 2007, Edwards ran for a seat in the Louisiana House of Representatives and was forced into a general election runoff with fellow attorney George Tucker.
 Edwards won every parish in the district.
 He was the only freshman lawmaker to chair a committee, the Veterans Affairs Committee, in the legislature.
 Edwards was also selected as chair of the Democratic House caucus, a rarity for a freshman legislator.
-Edwards criticized Governor Bobby Jindal for Jindal's frequent trips away from Louisiana to raise funds for Republicans elsewhere while Louisiana had been reducing its funding for higher education.
+Edwards criticized Governor Bobby Jindal for his frequent trips away from Louisiana to raise funds for Republicans elsewhere while Louisiana had been reducing its funding for higher education.

 In 2011, Edwards was reelected to the Louisiana House of Representatives, defeating Johnny Duncan, 83% to 17%.
 He chaired the Louisiana House Democratic Caucus, making him the House Minority Leader.
 Cities and towns that Edwards represented included Amite, Greensburg, and Kentwood as well as part of Hammond.